logicalmind/Logicalmind.Cryption/README.md

 This library wraps the AES encryption library to provide a simple interface.
 The interface uses strings for input and output.

 # Instantiation
-When you instantiate the Cryption class you provide your passphrase.
+When you instantiate the Cryptor class you provide your passphrase.
 This passphrase is hashed using SHA256.

 # Encryption
 When you encrypt a string, a secure IV is generated.
 The hashed passphrase and IV are used to encrypt the string.
 The IV and encrypted string are returned encoded in Base64.